AraneaDev/accountant/docs/resolvers.md

 Usually, the real IP address will be passed in a **X-Forwarded-For** HTTP header.

 ::: tip
-You can generate a skeleton `IpAddressResolver` class with the `php artisan make:ip-address-resolver` command.
+You can generate a skeleton `IpAddressResolver` class with the `php artisan accountant:ip-address-resolver` command.
 :::

 Here's a resolver example for this use case.